riteshbagdi170/Laptop_Price_Prediction/README.md

 # Laptop Price Prediction

-This is a Streamlit web app which predict the price of the Laptops.
+This is a Streamlit web app which predict the price of the Laptop with an R2score of 0.88.

 ## Motivation